eslint/eslint/docs/src/rules/no-await-in-loop.md

 results using `Promise.all()` (or one of the other [promise concurrency methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#promise_concurrency)).
 Otherwise, each successive operation will not start until the previous one has completed.

-Concretely, the following function should be refactored as shown:
+Concretely, the following function could be refactored as shown:

 ```js
 async function foo(things) {